Just Write Code

 The tech stack

-• My front-end is built in React.
+• My stack is Next.js.

 Trending topics